ScryEngineering/scrygroup.com/content/tutorial-pages/2018-06-18/cpython-lists-cache-locality.md

 tags:
     - Python
     - performance
+    - implementation-details
 contentType: "tutorial"
 ---

-The other day I got asked what the cache locality of lists in CPython was.
+The other day I got asked what the cache locality of lists in CPython was and how the lists are layed out in memory.
 Because I always tend to use contiguous memory whenever this is an issue I hadn't looked into it until now.

-As with these questions with CPython we can just look at the source code.
+[Locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference) is an important consideration in any high performance system, lets have a look into how these concepts apply with CPython lists.
+Because CPython is open source we can gain insight by studying the source code.
 In this case it is in [Objects/listobject.c](https://github.com/python/cpython/blob/8c663fd60ecba9c82aa4c404dbfb1aae69fe8553/Objects/listobject.c).

 First of all we see that there is a struct called `PyListObject`.
 Which is found in [Include/listobject.h](https://github.com/python/cpython/blob/1a5856bf9295fa73995898d576e0bedf016aee1f/Include/listobject.h)

-and is the following:
+and is defined as the following:

 ```c
 typedef struct {